Bound to Vengeance

 Bound to Vengeance is a 2015 American horror-thriller film about a woman who escapes her confinement in a basement by a sexual predator.
-The film had its world premiere on January 23, 2015 at the Sundance Film Festival and stars Tina Ivlev.
+The film had its world premiere on January 23, 2015 at the Sundance Film Festival.

 Plot

-The film begins with a man (who later turns out to be the kidnapper, Phil - Richard Tyson) driving his van to an abandoned house in a remote area.
-He cooks a meal and brings it to the basement, where a girl (Eve - Tina Ivlev) is being held captive, with her leg chained to the floor.
+The film begins with a man driving his van to an abandoned house in a remote area.
+He cooks a meal and brings it to the basement, where a girl is being held captive, with her leg chained to the floor.
 Without him noticing, she pulls out a brick and hits him violently on the head.
 She searches for the keys, unlocks the chain holding her leg and uses it to chain his leg.

 She rushes out of the house, just to find out she's completely stranded in the middle of nowhere, with no one to ask for help.
 She can't start the van because she doesn't have the van keys.
 After finding a phone inside the house, she tries to call the police, but it doesn't work.
 While searching for the van keys, she discovers a revolver and a folder containing photos of some girls, along with their names (even her own photo).
 She quickly learns that she's not the only victim of Phil.

 She takes a bath, puts on Phil's clothes before getting back to the basement.
 She holds the revolver at Phil, asking him where the other girls are.
 He dares her to kill him, telling her that he's the only one that knows their whereabouts; if she kills him, she will kill them too (he informs her that there are 4 other girls in total).
 He also makes a deal with her: he shows her the girls, she brings him to the hospital.
 She goes upstairs, makes a snare, puts it around his neck and leads him to the van, forcing him to take her to the closest victim: a black girl named Nina.

 Eve finds Nina at the first house, but when she finishes unlocking the chain holding Nina's leg, she rushes out of the house in a hysterical fear - despite Eve's explanation that she's trying to help her.
 Nina trips over a water hose and falls onto a metal fence, which impales her neck and kills her.